ibexa/documentation-user/docs/content_management/content_versions.md

 ---
-description: Learn about Autosave, Content item versions, and how to compare them.
+description: Learn about Content item versions and the Autosave feature.
 ---

 # Content versions

+## Types of content versions

 In [[= product_name =]], Content items can have more than one version.
-Each version can be either published, archived, or a draft.
+Versions can be of published, archived, or draft type.

-The **published version** is the version that is currently used on the website.
+The **published version** is the version that is currently presented to the audience.
 Every Content item can have only one published version at a time.

 Whenever you edit and publish a Content item again, its previous published version becomes an **archived version**.
 It is not available to the visitor and you cannot edit it, but you can create new drafts based on any archived version.

-Finally, **drafts** are version that have not been published yet.
+Finally, **drafts** are versions that have not been published yet.
+There can be many drafts of the same content item.
+They can be created by the autosave feature, by the reviewer as part of the [editorial workflow](workflow_management/editorial_workflow.md), or when you save
+the work and navigate out of the Content item editing screen to focus on a different task.

-You can view all versions of a Content item in the **Versions** tab.
+You can view all versions of a Content item on the Content item details screen, in the **Versions** tab.

 ![All versions of a Content item](img/content_item_versions.png "All versions of a Content item")

+For more information, see [Editorial workflow](workflow_management/editorial_workflow.md) and [Work with versions](work_with_versions.md).

 ### Autosave